-(Note: Sometimes your story will come from your data.
-Follow these 5 steps to find compelling stories in your data.)
+Tip: Sometimes your strongest story will come from the numbers in your spreadsheets.
+Follow these 5 steps to find compelling stories in your data.

 An annual report is an opportunity to highlight your accomplishments, build trust in your organization, and show your stakeholders your success.

-But to really make an impression, to help your viewer emotionally invest in your brand, you need to highlight the impact of these accomplishments.
+But to really make an impression and help your viewer emotionally invest in your brand, you need to highlight the impact of these accomplishments.
 How does your work affect individuals, businesses, communities, or even the world?

-Example: We created the Krochet Kids intl.
-2013 Annual Report, which included photos and stories of the women they work with around the world.
+Example: For the Krochet Kids intl. annual report, we put the stories of the women they work with front and center.

 We’re huge proponents of data visualization because it is both aesthetically pleasing and an effective form of visual communication.
-Our brains are pre-wired for visual communication, so visualizing data makes the information presented easier to comprehend and recall.
+(Fun fact: Our brains are pre-wired for visual communication, so visualizing data makes the information presented easier to comprehend and recall.)

-Data is particularly useful to enhance your messaging; it also creates visual variety.
-Note: If there is particularly pertinent information that supports your story, include callouts or additional context to ensure your reader understands the significance of the data.
+Of course, presenting data effectively is crucial, so make sure you’re following data design best practices.
+And if there is particularly pertinent information that supports your story, include callouts or additional context to ensure your reader understands the data’s significance.

 The visuals you include tell your story as much as the words on the page.
-Your choice of illustrations, photos, colors, and fonts make your visual language an extension of your brand identity.
+Your choice of illustrations, photos, colors, and fonts will all affect the viewer’s interpretation of the information.

-As you move forward with design, you may want to choose an overarching visual theme or metaphor that relates to your story.
+As you move forward with design, think about how you can use every design element to enhance the experience.
+Depending on your core narrative, you may want to choose a particular visual theme or metaphor that relates to your story.
 It may also be influenced by the format you choose.

 Example: We designed the Pacific Life 2015 Annual Report around an aquatic theme.
 It helped present the brand as a living, breathing, energetic entity to remind the reader that Pacific Life is more than a life insurance company.

 If you challenge yourself, you can really break the mold with your annual report.
 This extra layer upgrades your readers’ experience, making your annual report truly memorable.
-There are many ways to surprise or excite readers.
+Some ways to do that…

 - Share a delightful photo, story, or tidbit.
 Warby Parker’s 2013 annual report mentioned the time their team ordered so many sides of bacon from Seamless that the service was sure there’d been a mistake.